To apply for VA Education Benefits visit the VA’s website. Also, check out our Certification of Benefits page.

 No, any Veterans' benefits paid under any law administered by the Department of Veterans Affairs (VA) should not be reported as income to the Internal Revenue Service (IRS).

-Transfer of Entitlement (ToE): Service members may transfer Chapter 33 benefits to a spouse or dependent children.
-Must serve six years & reenlists for 4 more years or have at least 10 years of service, then the transfer is possible.
+- Transfer of Entitlement (ToE): Service members may transfer Chapter 33 benefits to a spouse or dependent children.
+Must serve six years & reenlist for 4 more years or have at least 10 years of service, then the transfer is possible.